DevlTz/Bash-RapidTrigger/README.md

 - Provide hands-on network security and analysis examples.
 - Create an extensible framework for network scanning.
 - Serve as an educational resource for security and sysadmin professionals.
+- Allow flexible scanning modes: internal-only scanning or combined external/internal scanning for NAT comparison.

 ---